Princeton-Competitive-Programming/princeton-competitive-programming/fall25.md

 Each session is divided into two groups: the learn division group; and the compete division group.
-You are free to choose whatever group you want and you can switch at any point.
+You are free to choose whatever group you want, and you can switch at any point.

  * **Learn division**: intended for those with little or no competitive programming experience.
 Each session will focus on